Power Automate is great, but do you need some help? On these pages you will find many flow examples and tutorials.

 - State Machine in flows

-8. Migration to Flow
+8. Migration to Power Automate flows

 When you want to migrate from SharePoint Designer to Power Automate then this post will help you.
 Recently Microsoft has retired SharePoint Designer 2010 workflows in SharePoint Online, so if you find that you workflows aren’t running anymore then these posts might help you migrate to Power Automate.